urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 12. The Crazy Artist
-> **Target Words**: `alone, apartment, article, artist, attitude, compare, judge, magazine, material, meal, method, neighbor, professional, profit, quality, shape, space, stair, symbol, thin`
+> `alone, apartment, article, artist, attitude, compare, judge, magazine, material, meal, method, neighbor, professional, profit, quality, shape, space, stair, symbol, thin`

 Frenhoferwas the best artist in the world.
 Everyone loved him.
 The quality of his paintings was very high.
 He always used the best materials.
 He made a big profit from his paintings.
 He had delicious meals with his rich neighbors.
 He taught art classes.
 Life was good.
 Then his attitude changed.
 He stopped selling paintings and teaching.
 He tried a new method of painting.
 He stayed alone in his apartment all day.
 He worked all day and all night, rarely eating.
 Soon Frenhofer became very thin.
 But he kept working on the same painting for many years.
 He worked as hard as he could.